Ralph Smith Cusack: Life

 Cusack was appointed to the board of MGWR in 1858, the company being in some turmoil at this time.
 Cusack accepted the chairmanship of the MGWR in 1865 following the reluctant two-day incumbency of William Maunsell, the company at that time incurring losses.

 He married Elizabeth Barker, daughter of Richard Barker and had seven children.
 Cusack's youngest son, Henry Edward Cusack, had a fairly rapid rise to Locomotive Superintendent of the MGWR with Clements and McMahon suggesting the familial connection was likely to have been a factor.
+Cusack was the great-grandson of Ralph Cusack.

 Cusack finally retired as Chairman in 1904 after about 40 years aged 84, leaving the Company in a relatively good financial position though receipts were declining.
 He died on 3 March 1910.

 Character

 Shepherd describes Cusack's style as "although autocratic, he was fair-minded and generally liked by all ranks".
 Tatlow describes him as a "man of striking appearance", fluent, and with a good memory.